eloj/radix-sorting/README.md

 this order when we write them out, this sort is in essence _stable_.
 That said, it's a bit of a pointless distinction since we're treating each input entry, as a whole, as the key.

-With a few basic modifications, we arrive at
+With a few basic modifications, we arrive at:

 <a name="listing_csrec"></a>[Listing 3](counting_sort_rec_sk.c):